The Complete Guide to Slushy Syrup Ratios for Commercial

 How to Use a Refractometer

 A Brix refractometer is a small, handheld optical instrument that measures the angle at which light bends as it passes through a liquid — the more dissolved sugar in the liquid, the more the light bends, and the higher the Brix reading.
-They are available from restaurant supply stores and online for under $30, and they require no power source or calibration beyond a single drop of distilled water.
+They are available from restaurant supply stores and online for under CA 30, and they require no power source or calibration beyond a single drop of distilled water.

 To use one: open the cover plate, place two or three drops of your mixed slushy solution on the prism, close the cover plate, and hold the refractometer up to a light source.
 Look through the eyepiece and read the Brix scale — the reading is where the light and dark areas meet.
 If the reading is 13–15°, the mix is ready.
 If it is outside that range, adjust and re-test.